 Your ulna and radius (the two bones in your forearm) joint with the carpal bones to form your wrist joint.
 While you can break any of these bones, you’re most likely to fracture the radius.
-Common causes of a broken wrist include falling on to an outstretched hand or a sudden, high impact.
+Common causes of a broken wrist include falling onto an outstretched hand or a sudden, high impact.

 Sprains occur when a ligament is overstretched or torn.
-Wrist sprains are commons sports injuries because of the high risk of falling onto an outstretched hand or a sudden impact forcing the wrist to bend too far.
+Wrist sprains are common sports injuries because of the high risk of falling onto an outstretched hand or a sudden impact forcing the wrist to bend too far.

 Hand Tendons Injuries

 Each of your hands has multiple flexor tendons and extensor tendons that connect muscles to bones and allow you to bend and straighten your fingers and thumb.

 While these fibrous bands of connective tissue are durable, repetitive wear-and-tear can cause tendon damage that severely restricts your ability to use your hands to complete everyday tasks.

 Tendon damage in your hands can cause pain and tenderness and reduce your ability to bend or extend one or more of your fingers.
 This may require hand tendon repair surgery to correct the issue.

 A cyst is a fluid-filled sac that may develop within the joints of the wrist or in the palm of the hand.
 The cysts tend to appear around the ligaments and tendons as well as the back of the wrist.
 These cysts might look disturbing, but they’re usually not painful.
 In many cases, ganglion cysts do not require treatment unless they are causing pain as they are otherwise harmless.